Stripe

 Here is an example stripe transaction that was charged for a fixed amount of $95...

-A transaction record in Stripe will be similar to a fixed-amount charge, and the webhook payload will contain the variable used to determine the amount:
+The transaction record in Stripe will be similar to that of the fixed-amount charge, and the webhook payload will contain the Stripe object with the paymentIntentId

 With the Product option, Formsort fetches your Stripe products in real time, allowing users to select purchase options.